 Recent events in our country have opened the door to a national dialogue on race relations and law enforcement.
-In an effort to begin this important dialogue at the local level, Montgomery County Sheriff Phil Plummer started a new initiative--Improving Modern Police And Community Trust (I.M.P.A.C.T.).
+In an effort to begin this important dialogue at the local level, the Sheriff's Office started a new initiative--Improving Modern Police And Community Trust (I.M.P.A.C.T.).

 The committee meets once a month to openly discuss issues and ways to increase the trust between police and the community.

 I.M.P.A.C.T. is comprised of a diverse group of individuals from the local community including faith-based, educational individuals, business community, government officials, and law enforcement.

 Through continuous, open, and productive dialogue between Police and the Community the goal of I.M.P.A.C.T. is to:

 - Foster trust and respect for law enforcement

 - Identify community-based solutions to problems associated with implicit bias